apify/apify-docs/sources/academy/tutorials/node_js/multiple-runs-scrape.md

 ### Reusing dataset and request queue

-The Master Actor will reuse its default dataset and request queue.
+The Orchestrator Actor will reuse its default dataset and request queue.
 The dataset stores the results of the scraping process, and the request queue is used as shared storage for processing requests.

 ```typescript
 import { Actor } from 'apify';